 We operate in an industry in which innovation, investment in new ideas and protection of our intellectual property rights are critical for success.
-We protect our technology through a variety of means, including through patent, trademark, copyright and trade secrets laws in the U.S. and similar laws in other countries, confidentiality agreements and other contractual arrangements.
-As of December 31, 2022, we had approximately 268 issued U.S. patents, 101 issued foreign patents, 69 pending U.S. patent applications and 118 pending foreign counterpart patent applications.
-Our issued patents are scheduled to expire between years 2023 and 2046.
+We protect our technology through a variety of means, including through patent, trademark, copyright and trade secrets laws in the United States and similar laws in other countries, confidentiality agreements and other contractual arrangements.
+As of December 31, 2023, we have approximately 401 global patents and 264 pending patent applications.
+Our patents are expiring on an ongoing basis between the present and 2044, but there is not a material portion of our patent portfolio expiring in the near future.